Statue of Liberty Tickets: options, when to buy them, how to access...

 • Avoid the weekend: Try to go Monday through Friday and preferably in the morning.

-• Lockers: When you arrive at the Liberty Island pier, you will walk a little and you will arrive at the foot of the Statue of Liberty.
+• Lockers: When you arrive at the Liberty Island pier, you will walk a little and arrive at the foot of the Statue of Liberty.
 Before accessing the statue's pedestal, you will need to leave your belongings in a locker (except for your cell phone, camera and wallet) at the lockers at the base of the statue.

 • Don't forget to carry loose change: Lockers cost 25 cents, so remember to bring loose change (or bills for the change machines).